mhagiwara/one-month-challenge/201701_openintro-statistics.md

     - p-value = the probability of observing data at least as favorable to the alternative hypothesis as our current data set, if the null hypothesis is true.
 - One-sided test (the estimated parameter can only be one side of the benchmark), vs two-sided test
 - z test (when the population variance is known): compute z score, and get p-value from the normal distribution table

+## 2017/01/18

+- pp. 188 - 197
+- Two-sided hypothesis testing
+    - p-value = left tail + right tail
+- Examining the Central Limit Theorem
+    - The distribution of sample mean follows normal distribution, no matter what the population distribution is